Key Insights from Aventi’s Chicago CMO Luncheon: Navigating the Evolving Landscape of Marketing

 5. The Shortening Tenure of CMOs

 Interestingly, the average tenure of a CMO has decreased from three years to just over two.
-Factors include a continued disconnect between expectations and reality, alignment issues, and the trust factor – As CMOs move from quarter to quarter, they developed a strong pulse (and opinions) on growth and go-to-market strategies yet are often overlooked by their companies, leading to frustration, turnover.
-Continued lack of alignment
+Factors include a continued disconnect between expectations and reality, alignment issues, and a lack of trust.
+As CMOs move from quarter to quarter, they develop a strong pulse (and opinions) on growth and go-to-market strategies, yet are often overlooked by their companies, leading to frustration and turnover due to continued misalignment.

 6. Engaging with the Voice of the Customer